-However, it’s still unknown what form of treatment works best for deciduoid mesothelioma patients.
-For the most part, though, the majority of medical experts agree that a combination of surgery, radiation therapy, and chemotherapy offers the most favorable outcome.
+It is still unknown what form of treatment works best for deciduoid mesothelioma patients.
+For the most part, the majority of medical experts agree that a combination of surgery, radiation therapy, and chemotherapy offers the most favorable outcome.

 Deciduoid Mesothelioma Prognosis

 Unfortunately, the prognosis is usually grim for those with deciduoid mesothelioma.
 On average, the survival rate has been around six months after diagnosis.